 - the impedance of the EFHW is too high for most matching devices (tuners).
 A 4:1 or 9:1 unun can bring it into range for most tuners.

 - for a low SWR without a matching device, the antenna requires approximately a 49:1 unun impedance transformer (14:2 winding ratio) to match 50 ohm sources.
 It may be necessary to add a capacitor across the source for a match on the higher bands.
-I used a 64:1 transformer, described in another posting.
+I used a 64:1 transformer with success as described in another posting.

 - Be aware of power limitations and do not overdrive unun's to saturation.
 Ferrite unun's can be permanently damaged by excessive power.
 In other words, QRP unun's are for QRP!